Volkswagen Scirocco: Japan

-The Scirocco was sold in Japan at Yanase dealerships that specialize in North American and European vehicles with right hand drive starting in 1976, initially offering the TS trim package with the 1.4L engine and a 4-speed manual transmission.
-In 1977, the GTE and LS were offered with the 1.5L engine and the fuel injection technology from Bosch.
+The Scirocco was sold in Japan at Yanase dealerships that specialize in North American and European vehicles with right hand drive starting in 1976, initially offering the TS trim package with the 1.5-liter engine and a 4-speed manual transmission.
+In 1977, the GTE and LS were offered with the 1.5-liter engine and the fuel injection technology from Bosch.
 The GTE was available with either the 4-speed manual transmission or the 3-speed automatic, while the LS offered the automatic only.
-Sales of the Scirocco continued for this entire generation to Japanese buyers, and it was in compliance with Japanese Government dimension regulations which helped sales.
-The engines offered to Japanese buyers were the smaller displacement versions to reduce the annual Japanese road tax obligation.

 North America

-The 1975-1978 model year USA vehicles had four-speed manual transmissions; for the 1979-1980 model years, USA vehicles were offered a five-speed manual transmissions as an option.
-In 1981 the five-speed became standard.
+The 1975–1978 model year USA vehicles had four-speed manual transmission; for the 1979–1980 model years, USA vehicles were offered a five-speed manual transmissions as an option.
+In 1981, the five-speed became standard.
 The engine option was mostly limited to one, although it changed frequently over the years.
-The 1975 models are 1.5 L (1471 cc), followed by a larger 1.6 with 76 hp in 1976 and 1977.
-For 1978 Volkswagen reverted to a short-stroke 1.5 (now of 1457 cc), stating that this made meeting emissions requirements easier.
+The 1975 models had 1.5 L (1471 cc), followed by a larger 1.6 with 76 hp in 1976 and 1977.
+For 1978 Volkswagen reverted to a short-stroke 1.5 L (now of 1457 cc), stating that this made it easier to meet emissions requirements.
 Power dropped accordingly, down to 71 hp but with some fuel economy improvements.
-Buyers demanded otherwise and for 1979 the 1.6 (1588 cc) was reinstated, now with power up somewhat to 78 hp.
-1981 USA models had a standard 1.7 (1,715 cc), all featuring a single-overhead camshaft and two valves per cylinder.
+Buyers demanded otherwise and for 1979 the 1.6 L (1588 cc) was reinstated, now with power up somewhat to 78 hp.
+1981 USA models had a standard 1.7 L (1,715 cc), all featuring a single-overhead camshaft and two valves per cylinder.